 MHSA was founded in 1988 by Greater Boston homeless service providers and citizens seeking to create a coordinated strategy to end homelessness.
-Today, MHSA membership includes nearly 100 community-based agencies operating programs that serve homeless individuals across Massachusetts.
+Today, MHSA membership includes 85 community-based agencies operating programs that serve homeless individuals across Massachusetts.
 MHSA advocates at the local, state and federal levels for policy and practice to end homelessness through the development of strategies that address the intertwined and unmet health care, income and housing needs of homeless individuals and those at risk of homelessness.

 What we do:

-- Innovate cost-effective solutions to homelessness that prioritize housing and appropriate support services.
+- INNOVATE cost-effective solutions to homelessness that prioritize housing and appropriate support services.

 - COLLABORATE with all levels of government in addition to the public and private sectors to bring our neighbors home for good.